On Fast Charged Particles Scattering on a Flat Beam of Charged Ultrarelativistic Particles in Approximation of Continuous Potential: The Scattering Problem Formulation

-where $\vec{\rho}=(x,y)$ are the coordinates transverse to the initial direction of particle movement, $\vec{\rho}_n=(x_n,y_n)$ is the position of each individual particle of the beam relative to the center of the beam.
-We note that we neglect the deflection of the target due to the interaction with the incident particle, so these coordinates coincide both in the coordinate system associated with the beam and in the laboratory coordinate system throughout the scattering process. } {The particle distribution function in the target for simplification will be considered as follows: along the $x$-axis, the beam particles are distributed according to the Gaussian law with a random deviation $x_n$ and variance $\langle u^2_x \rangle$; along the $y$ axis, the beam has a zero thickness, which is equivalent to a zero variance $\langle u^2_y \rangle$:
+where $\gamma_b$ is Lorentz factor, $z_n$ is position of the $n$-th particle along $z$-axis, $\vec{\rho}=(x,y)$ are the coordinates transverse to the beam velocity, $\vec{\rho}_n=(x_n,y_n)$ is the position of $n$-th particle of the beam relative to the center of the beam.
+We note that we neglect the deflection of the target due to the interaction with the incident particle, so transverse coordinates of particles of target coincide both in the coordinate system associated with the beam and in the laboratory coordinate system throughout the scattering process. } {Since the beam described in \cite{Bambade} is quite flat, the particles distribution function in the target for simplification will be considered as follows: along the $x$-axis, the beam particles are distributed according to the Gaussian law with a random deviation $x_n$ and variance $\langle u^2_x \rangle$; along the $y$-axis, the beam has a zero thickness, which is equivalent to a zero variance $\langle u^2_y \rangle$: